 Dr. Moore uses two other terms to clarify excellence:

 Flexibility — The school’s ability, resilience, and fluidity to apply the needed tools for each individual program in a way that supports their attempt at excellence

 Integrability — A technology stack’s ability to integrate other technologies (third party, external software) in an unobtrusive way, camouflaging the fact that the experience is composed of separate pieces of software and allowing the data streams of the separate software pieces to be treated as one

 Excellence will be defined differently for each institution depending on the pedagogy, desired student experience and outcomes, their brand, and what makes them unique.

 Why don’t you hear from him firsthand.
-He came prepared with a sneak peek of some compelling data from the 2018 Quality Matters and Eduventures Changing Landscape of Online Education (CHLOE) report (to be released soon).
+He came prepared with some compelling data from the 2018 Quality Matters and Eduventures Changing Landscape of Online Education (CHLOE) report.